 While the rest of the world may schlep to the beach, Italians seem to just arrive.
 That’s because Italy is blessed with over 7,900 km (4,900 mi) of coastline.
-The country is full of casual cafes, seaside bistros and tiny kiosks with everything you need—from umbrellas and beach chairs to pasta and peaches soaked in white wine—right on the beach.
+The country is full of casual cafés, seaside bistros, and tiny kiosks with everything you need—from umbrellas and beach chairs to pasta and peaches soaked in white wine—right on the beach.

 Living the lettino life, as I like to call it, is arguably the best way to enjoy the beaches in Italy.
 And knowing how to find and navigate beach bars in Italy will totally transform your Italian summer vacation.

-An ode to lettini
+An Ode to Lettini

 Italians love to spend long days in the sun, so they get to the beach pretty early.
-Growing up as a child, I remember spending hot August summers in Sabaudia with family friends and grandparents who would stay up late chatting, smoking, and sipping amaro.
+Growing up as a child, I remember spending hot August summers in Sabaudia with family friends, and grandparents who would stay up late chatting, smoking, and sipping amaro.
 Then, they all would beat me to the beach the next morning.

 If you’re traveling in July or August, make sure to book your lettini ahead of time—at least a day ahead unless you’re in a very popular place, then try to book a week in advance.
 Booking ahead is also mandatory if you want to snag lettini in the first row right in front of the sea.
 If you’re in a more rural area (especially early or late in the season), chances are you can just walk up and get a chair on the spot.

 Don’t know where to go?
 Ask the locals!
 They’ll know which establishment has the best prices, the most delicious food, and great vibes.
 Just remember that beach bars are open seasonally, usually from May-September.

-Lettini and umbrelloni do vary in price depending on location, popularity, and season.
+Lettini and umbrelloni do vary in price depending on the location, popularity, and season.
 Typically, you will pay somewhere around 10-15 euros for a chair.
 Umbrellas may be extra.
-However, in upscale places like Treville Beach Club and Arienzo Beach Club in Positano, expect to pay upwards of 50 euros per chair.
+However, in upscale places like the Treville Beach Club and Arienzo Beach Club in Positano, expect to pay upwards of 50 euros per chair.

 Of course, you can visit a beach bar alone without renting lettini.
 Just bring your towel and enjoy the spiaggia libera (free beach).
 You can still go to the beach bar to grab something to eat or drink.
 Remember: beach bars are about convenience and relaxation, not complication!

-Eating and drinking at the beach bar
+Eating and Drinking at the Beach Bar

 For me, the best part about Italian beach bars is the food.
-My fondest memories are lunches there as a little girl.
+My fondest memories are of lunches eaten there as a little girl.
 I’d run to the counter with my mom, watching as she ordered my favorite panino con tonno e pomodoro (tuna and tomato sandwich).
 I would eat it all too fast so that I could run back to order myself a Magnum Classico gelato and play cards with my friends.

 Italian beach bars are usually casual affairs, but they often serve up more than panini.
 Looks can be deceiving, as these small kiosks on the beach can cook up a storm in their little kitchens.
-They usually serve local and seasonal specialties, like pasta, salads and fresh seafood, and you may even find pizza if you’re lucky.
+They usually serve local and seasonal specialties, like pasta, salads, and fresh seafood, and you may even find pizza if you’re lucky.
 One of the best spaghetti alle vongole I’ve ever had was at a beach bar.
 Nothing beats eating fresh clams while overlooking the iridescent blue waters of the Mediterranean.

 As for drinking, Italian beach bars rarely disappoint.
 They are stocked with enough beer and wine to keep everyone happy.
 Many also prepare cocktails, from Aperol spritz to a gin and tonic.
-My favorite is ordering the local sparkling wine.
+My favorite is ordering local sparkling wine.
 There’s nothing better than sipping something bubbly as you lay on a lettino, gazing endlessly at the sea.

 Beach bars usually keep strict hours for lunchtime, just like Italian restaurants do.
 But, don’t worry about keeping time while you relax at the beach—Italian beachgoers will do that for you.
-Starting at 12pm, you’ll start to see the beach vacate as if there were a high tide warning.
+Starting at 12 pm, you’ll start to see the beach vacate as if there were a high tide warning.
 But an empty midday beach just means it’s time for lunch!

-Explore the extras
+Explore the Extras